Using Financial Statements For Business Decisions

 Accountant analysing financial statement with graph on computer.
 Auditing balance sheet, sales and income report, business operations data, corporate accounts.
 Finance and consulting.

 Financial Statements and Risk Management Risk management is a pivotal area where the insights gleaned from financial statements are particularly valuable.
 Businesses can anticipate potential financial risks and take preventive actions by systematically analyzing trends and financial ratios derived from historical data.
 Such proactive risk assessment is essential to maintain financial stability and secure the business's longevity.
-For example, a sharp increase in the -to-equity ratio apparent from the balance sheet may indicate a reliance on debt financing that could elevate financial risk, particularly if economic conditions deteriorate.
+For example, a sharp increase in the debt-to-equity ratio apparent from the balance sheet may indicate a reliance on debt financing that could elevate financial risk, particularly if economic conditions deteriorate.
 This ratio, among others, can serve as an early warning system, prompting immediate strategic adjustments to stave off potential liquidity crises or solvency issues.
 Therefore, financial statements enable businesses to monitor several critical risk indicators.
 These include:

 • Debt Levels: High levels of debt compared to equity can restrict cash flow and increase vulnerability to market fluctuations.